Tuesday, October 29, 2024

 Botanical Reveries

-in Tucson, Arizona through November 1st, 2020
+in Tucson, Arizona from August 22nd through November 3rd, 2024

 Botanical Reveries pays tribute to the world of plants, from mythology to science to poetry and art.
-This work has had a slow but steady journey to fruition: twenty years ago, I found the antique belted leather case (on the desk) that unfolds when opened, and it inspired my imagination.
+This work has had a slow but steady journey to fruition: twenty six years ago, I found the antique belted leather case (on the desk) that unfolds when opened, and it inspired my imagination.

 A significant undercurrent through my entire life has always been my love of botanicals…I can mark events in my life from plant to plant.
 I pondered a fictional life of an artist/amateur botanist who, sometime in the distant past, would carry her art supplies with her into the field to record her botanical discoveries and dreamings.
 I hand made the hemp paper and fashioned it into a really long accordion folded book for the botanist’s journal, started some plant drawings and stocked the leather case with vintage art supplies.